Long COVID and Tinnitus: A Strong Link

 How common is long COVID?

 Long COVID prevalence appears to be associated with the degree of neuroinflammation or severity from the original infection.
 For instance, in one meta-analysis of 10,945 cases of severe COVID-19 cases, approximately 64% developed a long COVID diagnosis [7].
 However, in cases of asymptomatic COVID-19 infection, prolonged symptoms are much more rare, with an approximate 80% reduced risk of long COVID [8].
-This demonstrates the strong link between neuroinflammation and the development of long COVID, which will be discussed further below.

 What are the common long COVID symptoms?